ss2552/Guide_3DS/docs/it_IT/troubleshooting-finalizing-setup.md

 :::details Error #24: SD is write-protected

 Assicurati che la tua scheda SD non sia [protetta dalla scrittura](/images/sdlock.png).
-Se la scheda SD non è protetta e continui ad ottenere questo errore, entra nel [canale Discord r/3ds](https://discord.gg/3ds) per ricevere assistenza.
+If the SD card is not locked and you continue to get this error, join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) for assistance.

 :::